Bladder Cancer Detection with EarlyTect® BCD

 Transport: 15-30°C

-1. Unsampled urine specimen in the urine collection container provided by the manufacturer.
+1. Urine specimen not in the urine collection container provided by the manufacturer.

 2. Specimen with a damaged container or missing label.

-3. Specimen stored for more than 7 days after collection.
+3. Specimen stored for more than stated stability after collection.

 4. Specimen with a volume of preservative in the collection container below the baseline, where urine was collected.